JacobRyanHanson/portfolio-generator/README.md

 ## Instructions
  1. After cloning repository make sure node.js is installed.
- 2. Run the command "npm init" to initalize the node package manager enviornment.
+ 2. Run the command "npm init" in the root project directory to initalize the node package manager enviornment.
- 3. Run the command "npm install" to install appropriate dependcies.
+ 3. Run the command "npm install" in the toot project directory to install appropriate dependcies.
  4. The application is now ready to run.

 ## Screenshot